plausible/website/_drafts/google-analytics-and-privacy.md

 It's a stripped-down, lightweight version of what big analytics suites offer.
 My aim is to build a tool that can give you an overview of traffic to your website without compromising your visitors' privacy.
-If Plausible is too simplistic, I'd recommend checking out [this list](https://ethical.net/resources/?resource-category=analytics) of alternatives to Google Analytics.
+If Plausible is too simplistic for your needs, I'd recommend checking out [this list](https://ethical.net/resources/?resource-category=analytics) of alternatives to Google Analytics.